CosBoS-wedding-film/homepage/readme.txt

 250614 - 2

 docs: devide the option free event as two for adding fast contract / change sending video event from 3Day to 5Day

+250616

+docs: move contract from main page to product (advise by g)